Iabo77/DevOps-Course-Starter/README.md

 To elevate rights for testing/demo purposes add your UserID to the administrators variable list in app.py.
 You used ID can be established by browsing the /PrivilegeError endpoint (once you are logged in, else no ID will be returned)

+## Logging

+Python logging is configured to both console and Loggly.

+LOG_LEVEL is set as an environmental Variable and can be edited to the below values to allow more granular log capture.
+(Default is INFO)
+* DEBUG
+* INFO
+* WARNING
+* ERROR